itshady/Island-Generator/README.md

 * To create a regular hexagon mesh:
   * `make run-hex-relaxed`

-* To create a regular hexagon mesh:
+* To create a regular diamond mesh:
   * `make run-diamond-relaxed`

 ### Generator Customization